 Find the cheapest flight to Palma de Mallorca

 The North of the island is said to be quiet while the South is the area where the party cities are (think of Magaluf).
 At the advise of a work colleague I booked an apart-hotel (as 3 other friends joined me) in the North of the island, in Port Pollenca.
 I chose Apart-hotel Flora because of the really good price deal (£275 for 5 nights) and the location, very close to the sea.
 I couldn’t have chosen better: the apartment was big enough for the 4 of us, it had a nice balcony with a view towards the pool and the daily housekeeping was included in the price.
-Click here to check the latest prices.
+Click here to check the latest prices and read the reviews.

 I booked the airport transfer from Mallorca airport to Port Pollenca online through Shuttle Direct for £18 return.
 Taking in consideration that it was door to door and that the distance between the airport and Port Pollenca is approximately 60km, this was a great deal.
 What I liked about the transfer is that they took care of everything and they confirmed the return directly with the reception of the hotel, which meant that I didn’t have to worry about it.
 The reception informed me what time the shuttle would pick me up, one day before my departure.